Mark your calendar and make the rounds!

 Holiday Markets & Small Business Shopping

-A perennial favorite event this season is the 15th annual Mighty Tieton Holiday Craft and Antique Bazaar.
-Each year is bigger and better than the last!
+A perennial favorite event this season is the 16th annual Mighty Tieton Holiday Craft and Antique Bazaar.
+Each year is bigger and better than the last and promises to be a holiday bazaar like you’ve never seen!
 Santa’s visiting from the North Pole and live musicians are bringing cheer!
-Over 50 curated vendors will be on hand to offer the most unique handmade and vintage items in the region.
-Enjoy delicious eats from Essencia Artisan Bakery and an array of gourmet gifts for the foodie on your list.
-Enjoy your favorite Christmas songs with Yakima’s Premier DJ Big Ern!
+Over 50 curated vendors will be on hand to offer the most unique handmade and vintage items in the region, including the finest selection of local foods, beverages and curated artisan goods.